Jesus and Mary Chain

 “She did when she was a child.”

-“Do you know where lives now.”
+“Do you know where she lives now.”

+Back in the car Ida said she was hungry.
 “We ate fish, mussels, potatoes, carrots, and turnips when I was a girl.
 That was about it.
 Whenever we went to Charlottetown we ate at a Chinese restaurant, but that was as much as I ever knew.
 Before I got married, I never had Italian food.
 After I got married, my cousin and a friend of hers said, we’re coming over to make dinner.
 We’re going to make spaghetti.
 I thought, yippee, what’s that?”

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”